Canada

 No hay anuncios

-Carney does not have a seat in Parliament, but can still legally serve as Prime Minister.
+Carney does not have a seat in Parliament, but, even so, he can legally serve as prime minister.
 However, the opposition could now force a vote of confidence in Parliament against his minority government and force early elections.
 That is why Carney is expected to decide to call them directly.
 In fact, according to the Canadian newspaper Globe and Mail, Carney intends to call an election before Parliament reconvenes later this March.
 This would mean that elections could be held on April 28 or May 5.
-Polls suggest that neither the Liberals nor the Conservatives would be able to form a majority government.
+Polls say that neither the Liberals nor the Conservatives would be able to form a majority government.

 Cargando